Doctor Warns Impossible Burger Meat Has 18 Million Times More Estrogen Than Beef

-Impossible meat is the popular vegan option that many are turning to that supposed to look like, smell like and eve taste like real meat.
+Impossible meat is the popular vegan option that many are turning to that is supposed to look like, smell like and even taste like real meat.

 Here are the facts:

-Dr. James Stangle created a stir just a couple of weeks ago when let the cat out of the bag.
+Dr. James Stangle created a stir just a couple of weeks ago when revealed what was actually in the patty.

 “The impossible whopper patty is made from 24 ingredients,” Stangle wrote.
 “The most important ingredient is soy protein.
 The whopper patty has just one ingredient.
 That would be beef.”

 The Impossible Whopper is a burger with a patty made from plants, including soy, instead of beef.
 And that’s where the issue comes in.
 He said that the soy in the Impossible burger has 18 Million times more estrogen than regular beef.

 “The impossible whopper has 44 mg of estrogen and the whopper has 2.5 ng of estrogen,” he explained to the Western Journal.

 “Now let me refresh your metric system.
 There are 1 million nanograms (ng) in one milligram (mg).
 That means an impossible whopper has 18 million times as much estrogen as a regular whopper.”

 Estrogen, as you know, is the primary female sex hormone.
 It is responsible for the development and regulation of the female reproductive system and secondary sex characteristics.